 Maggy Dago places two fundamental values at the heart of her work: authenticity and justice.
 She believes in the power of photography to reveal the profound beauty and humanity that lies within each individual.
 Her talent lies in her ability to capture the vulnerability and strength of people without judgement, creating touching images that reflect humanity in its simplest and most sincere form.

-Maggy Dago has given concrete expression to her commitment through her project entitled "Fragments", a collection of striking portraits that bring to life the reality of Black and Brown women from minority backgrounds.
+As part of her activist quest, Maggy Dago has created the "Fragments" project, a collection highlighting portraits and narratives by Afrodescendant women, often navigating multiple identities.
+Through these individual narratives, a common structural challenge is revealed: the sexist and racial oppressions that significantly affect their experiences.
+With this project, Maggy Dago not only offers a space for reflection, but also invites collective action for social transformation.a collection of striking portraits that bring to life the reality of Black and Brown women from minority backgrounds.
 Each portrait in this series reveals an intimate part of their being, offering a precious space of expression to these often silent women in a society where they are doubly affected by discrimination because of their identity as both Black and female.

 Artwork from the artist in our collection